Inclusive Activities for Kids in Tulsa

 Metro Tulsa Soccer Club: Special Needs League (SNL)

-Open to 4 through 18 year-old-youth athletes from any school district with physical or developmental disabilities.
+Open to 4 through 18 year-old youth athletes with physical or developmental disabilities.
 The focus is on player participation, fundamentals of soccer, appreciation for the game, team friendships and fun.

 Contact Information: